 }

-In the last example, we used the @return
+In the last example, we returned the result using the @return

 construct and the $result

-variable, which was created at the beginning of our function body, to return the result.
-With such simple calculations, you may not use an additional variable, but substitute the necessary expression directly in @return
+variable created at the beginning of our function body.
+With such simple calculations, you may not use an additional variable but substitute the necessary expression directly in @return

 all at once.
 Then our function will look like this: